mjjs/tsoha-2021-cabin-browser/README.md

 * olli.omistaja@email.com : salasana
 * otso.omistaja@email.com : salasana

 You can also register a new user if you want.

+If you log in as a customer, you may:
+* View the cabins that have been added by cabin owners.
+    * Filter the cabins by keywords.
+    * Filter the cabins by municipality.
+* Book a cabin.
+* Cancel a booking you have made.
+* Review a cabin.
+* Remove your added reviews.

-You can browse the cabins and add reviews/reservations to cabins as a customer.
-If you log in as a cabin owner, you can add new cabins also.
+If you log in as a cabin owner, you may:

-## TODO
-* Admin functionality to delete users.
+* Add a new cabin to the site.
+    * Add custom keywords for the cabins during cabin adding process.
+* Remove your cabins from the site.
+* Delete any spam reviews from your cabins.